dotnet-foundation/wg-maintainers/Meetings/2022-03-09-meeting-minutes.md

   - Will reinstate all banned members
   - Bans will be per org
   - Email that was sent out announcing organization wide bans was confusing.
 Need to make it clearer and possibly add an FAQ.
-  - Ban list could be considered a shame list.
+  - Ban list could be considered a shame list, possibly has privacy laws implications if shared amongst all member projects that would need to be explored.
-  - Attempting to remove all requirements for the dnfadmin account and switch to GitHub Actions
+  - Attempting to remove all requirements for the dnfadmin account and switch to GitHub Actions, the dnfadmin account would be reserved only for "break glass" scenarios.
   - Exclusions for the CLA bots are difficult.
 An action that could be configured would be better.
   - A suite of GitHub Actions published by the Foundation would be good.
   - Dnfadmin account is currently only used for the CLA and CoC.
 CoC will be changed.